 Sportfishing

 Set out on a guided fishing trip to explore Nicaragua’s abundant waters.
-Cast your line for tuna, mahi-mahi, and other local catches while enjoying the thrill of reeling in your own fresh catch.
+Cast your line for tuna, mahi-mahi, and other local fish while enjoying the thrill of reeling in your own fresh catch.

 Golf

 Spend a relaxing day on the greens at two of Nicaragua’s standout golf courses.
-At Hacienda Iguana, play a scenic 9-hole course that winds through lush landscapes and offers gorgeous views of nearby beaches.
-For a more extensive challenge, head to Guacalito de la Isla, a world-class 18-hole course renowned for its breathtaking ocean vistas and impeccably maintained greens.
+At Hacienda Iguana, play a scenic nine-hole course that winds through lush landscapes.
+For a more extensive challenge, head to Guacalito de la Isla, a world-class, 18-hole course renowned for its breathtaking ocean vistas and impeccably maintained greens.

 Catamaran Boat Trip

-Enjoy a leisurely afternoon cruise up the coast and drop anchor at a pristine beach, where you can relax and enjoy the water.
-Snack on a spread of gourmet, homemade dishes, desserts, and endless drinks while you sail back to take in the sunset over lovely Gigante Bay.
+Enjoy a leisurely afternoon cruise up the coast and drop anchor at a pristine beach where you can relax and enjoy the water.
+Snack on a spread of gourmet, homemade dishes, desserts, and endless drinks while you sail back to take in the sunset over the ocean.

 Day Trips